Robert Durst: Financial status and residences

 On May 1, 2015, the New York Post reported that Douglas had settled litigation against Jarecki, having confirmed that Durst was the source of videotaped depositions that appeared in The Jinx.
 Durst's disclosure apparently violated the terms of his 2006 agreement with the family, which had disbursed to him a lump sum of trust assets.
 Whether Jarecki confirmed Durst as his source was unclear—the Times reported in March 2015 that he was given "unrestricted access" to Durst's personal records, including the videotaped material—but the settlement paved the way for Douglas to reclaim as much as $74 million of his brother's assets, effectively freezing those assets pending court judgment.
 This would potentially affect Durst's ability to pay for high-caliber legal representation without tapping into real estate or other investments.
 The Post reported that Douglas was "mulling his next move," but no legal action had been taken.

 In November 2015, McCormack's mother and three sisters sued Durst for $100 million, citing his apparent role in her murder and his denial to her family of the "right to sepulcher," a New York law that grants immediate relatives access to a deceased person's body and the opportunity to determine appropriate burial.
 If successful, the lawsuit would have relieved Durst's estate of most or all of the fortune he inherited.
 McCormack's brother James had attempted in October 2015 to file a wrongful death suit against Durst on behalf of his mother, but was challenged by one of his sisters, who held her mother's power of attorney.
 On December 7, 2015, the same family members filed a suit asking the court to freeze Durst's assets.
 The family's attorney, Robert Abrams, called Durst the "poster child" for why courts block defendants from disposing of assets while civil lawsuits are pending.
 In July 2016, the family asked the Surrogate's Court in Manhattan to "declare that Kathie died on January 31, 1982, when she was murdered by her husband, Robert Durst" so the sepulcher lawsuit could proceed.
-The court granted the request and McCormick was declared dead in absentia in 2017.
+The court granted the request and McCormack was declared dead in absentia in 2017.

 In 2021, Durst was among those listed in the Pandora Papers leak, exposing the offshore sheltering of financial assets by hundreds of politicians, business figures and celebrities.